All Products

 Delete

-Deletes all parameter values that match the Request Header Name from the back-to-origin request, regardless of whether there are duplicate request header parameters.
+Deletes all headers from the origin request that match the specified Request Header Name, regardless of whether there are duplicate header parameters.

-To delete the request header named x-code, set Request Header Name to x-code.
+To delete the request header named x-code, enter the Request Header Name: x-code.

 Note